2020–21 Arsenal F.C. season: December

 This was followed by a bitterly disappointing performance against Manchester City at the Emirates Stadium in the League Cup quarter-finals.
 Gabriel Jesus scored for City inside two minutes and although Alexandre Lacazette equalised against the run of play, second-half goals from Riyad Mahrez, Phil Foden and Aymeric Laporte gave City a comfortable 4–1 win, as Arsenal's League Cup run came to an end in the quarter-finals for the second time in three years.

 However, this was followed by a spectacular win over Chelsea at home in the Premier League, Arsenal's first in nearly two months.
 Aubameyang was still struggling with a calf injury as Mikel Arteta reshuffled his side, giving starts to youngsters Gabriel Martinelli and Emile Smith Rowe, with Pablo Marí making his first league appearance and start of the season and Granit Xhaka returning from his suspension.
 In the thirty-third minute, the Swiss midfielder found Kieran Tierney with a floated pass to the left side of the field.
 Tierney cut inside past Chelsea right back Reece James, who clipped the Scotsman's ankles inside the box.
 Referee Michael Oliver immediately awarded the penalty, which Alexandre Lacazette converted past Édouard Mendy.
 Before halftime, Xhaka scored a spectacular free kick to increase Arsenal's lead.
 In the second half, Arsenal continued to add to their lead.
 After receiving a pass from Smith Rowe, Bukayo Saka seemed to attempt a cross to the far post, but his errant pass managed to chip Mendy and find the top corner.
 Arsenal nearly managed to add a fourth when a Saka corner in the eighty-fourth minute fell to Mohamed Elneny on the edge of the box, but the Egyptian's half-volley rattled off the crossbar.
 Less than two minutes later, a cross from Callum Hudson-Odoi was chested in by Tammy Abraham, which, after VAR ruled it to be correctly onside, made the score 3–1.
 In stoppage time, Pablo Marí conceded a late penalty when he clipped Mason Mount in the box, giving Chelsea the opportunity to halve the deficit.
 However, Jorginho, a second-half substitute, had his spot kick saved by Bernd Leno to cap off a 3–1 victory for the Gunners.

-A hard-fought 1–0 win away to Brighton at the Amex Stadium saw Arsenal rise to thirteenth after spending the previous five matchweeks at fifteenth place.
+A hard-fought 1–0 win away to Brighton at the Amex Stadium, the first time since September that Arsenal won consecutive league fixtures, saw Arsenal rise to thirteenth after spending the previous five matchweeks at fifteenth place.
 After a run by Bukayo Saka down the left in the sixty-sixth minute, the youngster found Alexandre Lacazette, who scored just 29 seconds after coming on in the 66th minute.
 Despite Saka limping off later with an injury, the three points ensured Arsenal ended 2020 on a high.